 This problem can, however, be made significantly easier with the help of innovation tools that incorporate machine learning.

-Save time with automated monitoring
+Save time with automated trend and tech monitoring

 Innovation leaders want to be better informed of opportunities and risks on the horizon to respond to changes in the marketplace.
-But who has time to monitor the forces impacting their business every day manually?
+But who has time to monitor trends and technologies impacting their business every day manually?
 Such repetitive processes are prime candidates for automation via artificial intelligence.
 ITONICS enables automated monitoring of signals within a defined interest area.
 You can declare your area of interest in the software by for instance creating a Trend or Strategic Focus Field element.
 The alerting engine then automatically monitors for rapid developments in this area.

 Every time a spike or drop in signals for your area of interest is detected, it is added as a Key Event on the date graph.
 This alerting engine takes the burden off your team, freeing up valuable time by substituting the requirement to manually check in regularly on areas of interest for sudden developments.
 It helps ensure that your teams won't miss out on big developments that demand attention.
 If there is a significant change in signals within your area of interest, ITONICS sends an email alert to you.

 This means that you can receive automated alerts when the graph for signals relevant to your company, such as sustainable packaging, shows sustained growth in publication interest or application in patents.
 These alerts, linked to your areas of interest, help you to react promptly to relevant changes, spikes, or drops in signals, facilitating timely actions and decision-making.
-Machine learning automates the monitoring, but you need a human brain to make sense of the signals and add an interpretation that transforms a signal into a weak signal that hints at a large shift in the future.